Visual Communication and Design Units 3 and 4

-We look at the design industry and the professional practice of different contemporary designers, investigating in particular how they use the design process to create appropriate solutions for design problems.
+You examine the design industry and the professional practice of different contemporary designers, investigating in particular how they use the design process to create appropriate solutions for design problems.

 Who is it for?

-Visual Communication Design is ideal for students who are creative thinkers, like solving problems, enjoy drawing and producing design using a variety of manual and digital methods.
+Visual Communication Design is ideal for students who are creative thinkers, like solving problems, and enjoy drawing and producing design using a variety of manual and digital methods.

 What do you do?

-- drawing a range of visualisation sketches
+- draw a range of visualisation sketches

-- writing your own design brief
+- write your own design brief

 What skills do you need?